 - And worse?
 The world may have been closer to World War III than even during the Cuban Missile Crisis.

 - In 1983, war tensions were high between NATO and the Warsaw Pact.
-For a few years, the USSR under Brezhnev and Andropov were terrified that a United States first strike was imminent, and had instuted the RYaN (from the Russian meaning something like "Nuclear Rocket Attack") program to find any hints of warlike intentions. note In the summer of '83, the Able Archer '83 exercises (a NATO communications exercise meant to simulate the first week of World War Three, culminating on the last day with a rehearsal of an expected nuclear exchange) were held, this coinciding with the controversial arrival of Pershing nuclear missiles note .
-The Russians were monitoring in real time and were becoming increasingly alarmed at the exercise.
+For a few years, the USSR under Brezhnev and Andropov were terrified that a United States first strike was imminent, and had instituted the RYaN (from the Russian meaning something like "Nuclear Rocket Attack") program to find any hints of warlike intentions. note In the summer of '83, the Able Archer '83 exercises (a NATO communications exercise meant to simulate the first week of World War III, culminating on the last day with a rehearsal of an expected nuclear exchange) were held, this coinciding with the controversial arrival of Pershing nuclear missiles note .
+The Soviets were monitoring in real time and were becoming increasingly alarmed at the exercise.
 The coinciding of the two events sent Soviet suspicions through the roof.
 And, the Soviet early-warning satellite system was fundamentally flawed.
-The system registered five ICBMs from three separate launches headed towards Russia.note Stanislav Petrov, the officer in charge of the station, realized quickly that the United States would not launch a first strike with just five missiles - had they actually intended to initiate war they'd have launched everything, in an attempt to cut the head off their enemy before it could retaliate significantly.
-Suspecting an equipment error, he shut down the first two alarms, and explained to his superiors that he was ignoring the third, citing the fact that only five missiles had been launched.
-Had he instead given credence to the alarms, the Soviet Union would most likely have launched a "counter"-strike, which the USA would have correctly seen as a first strike.
-An actual counter-strike would have followed, and we wouldn't be reading TV Tropes right now.
+The system registered five ICBMs from three separate launches headed towards Russia.note Colonel Stanislav Petrov, the officer in charge of the station, realized quickly that the United States would not launch a first strike with just five missiles — had they actually intended to initiate war they'd have launched everything, in an attempt to cut the head off their enemy before it could retaliate significantly.
+Suspecting an equipment error, especially since he could not corroborate the apparent launches with radar data (which said there were no missiles at all), he shut down the first two alarms, and explained to his superiors that he was ignoring the third, citing the fact that only five missiles had been launched.
+It is somewhat exaggerated how much of a threat this was given the non-correlation of the radar and satellite data, and this example is often treated as if Petrov had authority to launch missiles himself, but it is possible that if he had treated the alarm as genuine the Soviet Union would have responded with a "counter" launch, leading to a real counterlaunch from the US and MAD.
 And, to top it all off, Petrov wasn't supposed to be the man on duty that day.
 He had taken the shift for another operator who was sick.
-Needless to say, Petrov - the man who very literally saved humanity - was promptly relieved of duty pending an official inquiry.
+The Soviet Union being what it was, Petrov was promptly relieved of duty pending an official inquiry, primarily because admitting the satellite system was flawed would be a huge embarrassment for the Soviet Union.
 (For what it's worth, they decided he'd acted properly and he was reinstated.)

 - Even after the Petrov incident, there were still tensions.
 Two weeks before the Able Archer exercise began, a Marine base in Beirut was hit by a suicide bomber, killing over 200 US Marines.
 All US bases around the world were put on alert after that, stoking Soviet paranoia.
+This was followed by considerable encrypted communications traffic between the White House and Downing Street concerning British objections to the U.S. invasion of Grenada (an Commonwealth Realm).
+Unable to decrypt that traffic, the Soviets assumed it concerned plans for a NATO attack.
 Then, Able Archer '83 entered its crescendo phase — the simulation of Soviet chemical attacks on Western Europe, and NATO commanders making the decision to launch retaliatory strikes on Eastern Europe.
 These messages were picked up by Soviet wiretaps, and sent Andropov and the Kremlin into a frothing panic.
 Soviet and Warsaw Pact troops were sent to their wartime mobilization positions, and nuclear bombers were put in the air as a precaution.
 It was only tamped down once a Soviet agent named TOPAZ, who had access to Cosmic Top Secret documents at NATO sent off an urgent message to the East German HVA, who passed it to the KGB, stating baldly that NATO had no concrete intentions of attacking, and that the exercise was as it appeared — just an exercise.